shrirang-jadhav/dsnd-blog-project/README.md

 4. We can successfully identify important factors which influence listing-price using ML techniques

-The main findings of the code can be found at this post - https://medium.com/@shrirang16/top-things-to-know-while-you-plan-to-become-airbnb-host-in-seattle-fdce48730882?source=friends_link&sk=85a74c5674e7cb4631ec675aac7aa659
+For more details pls refer to this blog-post - https://medium.com/@shrirang16/top-things-to-know-while-you-plan-to-become-airbnb-host-in-seattle-fdce48730882?source=friends_link&sk=85a74c5674e7cb4631ec675aac7aa659

 ### Libraries used from python3